 The verse means that true freedom comes from having no fear of loss.
 For instance, if I’m not afraid of losing my job, I might do and say things that another employee would never dare think or share.
 I’d be free to say what I really thought.
 And that’s pretty much what happened.

 I was ordered to go to the coffee shop.
 Immediately.
 Nick was sitting there and waiting on my arrival.
 George was convinced I was about to get fired.
 His assistant, a hard-working man named Steve McDonald just sat there shaking his head.
 He’d already worked for Binion’s Horseshoe for some time and never even met Nick before.
-Fact was, no one had a “sit down,” unless it was one of Nick’s most trusted confederates, or there was some serious ballbusting about to happen.
+The fact was, no one had a “sit down,” unless it was one of Nick’s most trusted confederates, or there was some serious ballbusting about to happen.

 The problem for me was — I had no idea what I’d done wrong.